pret/pokered/FEATURES.md

 - OLD ROD can catch goldeen as well as magikarp now
 - GOOD ROD can catch a bunch of water pokemon, what you get depends on if you fish in the sea or in a pond/lake.
 - SUPER ROD can catch higher level pokemon - or if you have the feature enabled, is the only way to catch specific alternate palette water pokemon in specific places!
 Time to hunt for a blue goldeen!
+- Vitamins like HP Up are about 3 times as effective
+- PP Up maxes out PP for a move in one usage
+- Snorlax, Slowpoke, and Slowbro move slowly in the party menu regardless of their HP level
+- Lance will now turn to face you when you are about to fight him, and you will turn to face him.
+- Coastal water tiles will now load water encounters EXCEPT on route 20 to facilitate the original Missingno Encounter method.
+- The "star shaped grass" tile in viridian forest and the safari zone now loads encounters correctly.

 ## Move changes
+- Disable disables the previously selected move of the opponent.
+If they haven't selected a move yet, it chooses a random move.
+It has 85% accuracy.
+It lasts 2-7 turns.
+- Trapping moves only last 2 or 3 turns but deal a bit more damage to compensate.
+2/3 chance of 2 turns, 1/3 chance of 3 turns.
 - 7 moves that people almost never use were renamed and changed to have much more useful effects:
   - CONSTRICT is now STATIC SNAG - 50 base power, electric type, 30% chance of paralysis, 100% accuracy
   - TAKE DOWN is now HEAT RUSH - 75 base power, fire type, 30% chance of burn, 100% accuracy